NewDev18/Home-Prices-Prediction/README.md

 Following series of steps were involved in this project.

 1. Data Exploration and Understanding:

 a.
-Load the Dataset:
+Loading the Dataset:

-- Import the necessary libraries (e.g., pandas, numpy).
+- Importing the necessary libraries (e.g., pandas, numpy).
-- Load the dataset into a DataFrame.
+- Loading the dataset into a DataFrame.

 b.
-Explore the Data:
+Exploreing the Data:

-- Display basic information about the dataset (head, info, describe).
+- Displaying basic information about the dataset (head, info, describe).
-- Check for missing values.
+- Checking for missing values.
-- Understand the structure of the dataset (columns, data types).
+- Understanding the structure of the dataset (columns, data types).

 c.
-Visualize the Data:
+Visualizeing the Data:

-- Use visualizations (e.g., histograms, scatter plots) to understand the distribution of numerical features.
+- Using visualizations (e.g., histograms, scatter plots) to understand the distribution of numerical features.
 - Explore relationships between variables.

 2. Data Cleaning:

 a.
-Handle Missing Values:
+Handling Missing Values:
-- Decide on a strategy for handling missing data (imputation, removal).
+- Deciding on a strategy for handling missing data (imputation, removal).

 b.
 Outlier Detection and Handling:
-- Identify and handle outliers if necessary.
+- Identifying and handle outliers if necessary.

 c.
 Feature Engineering:
-- Create new features if needed.
+- Creating new features if needed.
-- Transform existing features (e.g., log transformations).
+- Transforming existing features (e.g., log transformations).